-The Company's functional and presentation currency is the Canadian dollar and certain purchases, and salaries are transacted in Canadian dollars.
-The Company also has significant balances in Brazilian Reais and United States dollars that are subject to foreign currency risk.
+The Company's functional currency is Real and the presentation currency is the Canadian dollar and certain purchases and salaries are held in Canadian dollars.
+The Company also has significant balances in U.S. dollars that are subject to foreign currency risk.